jonesahj/skilling-time/src/pages/content/services.md

 This workshop is particularly useful for workplaces that offer a certain number of volunteering days to each employee or are committed to supporting employees in pursuing pro bono pursuits alongside their day job.

-Get in touch [amanda@skillingtime.co.uk](mailto:amanda@skillingtime.co.uk) to talk about the opportunities for you and your employees.
+Get in touch at [amanda@skillingtime.co.uk](mailto:amanda@skillingtime.co.uk) to talk about the opportunities for you and your employees.

 ### For charities and social enterprises